ip999/example-voting-app/README.md

 What is it?
 -----------

 A simple distributed application running across multiple Docker containers.
-Forked from  (https://github.com/dockersamples/example-voting-app) and modified to run in GKE, handy Makefile implemtation idea stolen from https://github.com/thesandlord/Istio101.
+Forked from  (https://github.com/dockersamples/example-voting-app) and modified to run in GKE.
+Handy Makefile implemtation idea stolen from https://github.com/thesandlord/Istio101.

 Getting started
 ---------------